 - Some little luxuries for you.
 Give your husband and kids a list of things you’d love to receive and let them “surprise” you with something from the list.
 Your list could include some new make-up, a favorite treat, an article of clothing you’ve had your eye on, etc. (If you want something specific, be specific about brand, size, type, etc.)

-Every mom likes different things – some of us love notes, some love store-bought gifts or cards or flowers, some love acts of service, some love the opportunity to spend quality time with those they love (you can usually tell what they’d love by what they tend to give).
+Every mom likes different things – some of us love notes, some love store-bought gifts or cards or a Luxury Flower Bouquet, some love acts of service, some love the opportunity to spend quality time with those they love (you can usually tell what they’d love by what they tend to give).
 If you take a little time thinking about what might mean the most to the mothers in your life (including yourself), you’ll come up with your own unique ideas that can make this Mothers Day the best yet!

 QUESTION: What ideas would you add to the lists above?
 What have been your favorite gifts you’ve given and received?